-Generally, a change of more than 50% in the ownership of a company's stock, by value, over a three-year period constitutes an ownership change for U.S. federal income tax purposes.
+Generally, a change of more than 50% in the ownership of a company's stock, by value, over a three-year period constitutes an ownership change for U.S. federal income tax purposes or applicable state tax law.
 An ownership change may limit our ability to use our net operating loss carryforwards attributable to the period prior to the change.
-As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carryforwards to offset U.S. federal taxable income may become subject to limitations, which could potentially result in increased future tax liability for us.
-As of December 31, 2022, we had net operating loss carryforwards aggregating approximately \$359.0 million.
+As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carryforwards to offset U.S. federal and state taxable income may become subject to limitations, which could potentially result in increased future tax liability for us.
+As of December 31, 2023, we had net operating loss carryforwards aggregating \$377.5 million.